Hawaii’s Enrichment & Education Professionals

-A: Kama'aina Kids handles a variety of summer programs for keiki grades kindergarten to middle school.
+A: Kama'aina Kids handles a variety of summer programs for keiki who have completed Grades K-6.
 Some of the more popular programs include the below (dates provided are estimates only):

-- Day/Specialty Camps: Summer registration is anticipated to begin early April 2019.
+- Day Camps: Summer registration is anticipated to begin early April.

 - After Summer School Program (ASSP): Information and registration anticipated to become available sometime late April.
 These programs are provided at the request of a specific summer school.